Skip to main content

 Human Metabolism and Clinical Biochemistry

-You gain a broad understanding of the human metabolism, endocrinology and clinical biochemistry.
-Metabolism, the chemical processes that occurs in living organisms, is examined in the context of carbohydrate and lipid metabolism, cellular respiration and metabolism of drugs.
-Endocrinology, the study of the physiological role of hormones, is covered in detail, including a review of the mechanisms underpinning hormone action, the roles of second messengers and endocrine system disorders.
-Enzyme kinetics and enzyme regulation is also a significant topic.
+Gain an understanding of the human metabolism, endocrinology and clinical biochemistry.
+Examine metabolism, the chemical processes that occurs in living organisms, in the context of carbohydrate and lipid metabolism, cellular respiration and metabolism of drugs.
+Discuss endocrinology and review the mechanisms underpinning hormone action, the roles of second messengers and endocrine system disorders.
+Enzyme kinetics and enzyme regulation is a significant topic.
+Explore the methods used for collecting, measuring and analysing clinical samples in the biomedical lab.
+Learn the principles and applications of clinical biochemistry investigations used in screening, diagnosing, treating and monitoring disease.

 Immunology

-You gain a solid foundation of the immune system and its role in protection against microorganisms and maintaining human health.
-You will learn about the functional organisation of the immune system, the immune cells and chemical mediators, antibodies, and cellular processes related to the innate and adaptive immune responses.
+You gain a solid foundation in immunology and explore the immune system’s role in protecting against microorganisms and maintaining human health.
+Examine the functional organisation of the immune system, the immune cells and chemical mediators, antibodies, and cellular processes related to the innate and adaptive immune responses.

 Molecular Biology and Bioinformatics

-This module introduces you to a range of modern molecular biology concepts and techniques.
-General molecular biology, molecular biology of genetic diseases and the use of molecular biology for applications such as the production of recombinant proteins and biomedical science forensic applications will be addressed.
+You study a range of modern molecular biology concepts and techniques.
+And you address general molecular biology and experimental techniques, key to the discipline for applications such as the production of recombinant proteins, DNA sequencing and functional gene measurement.
 The new age of molecular biology is underpinned by gene/genome sequencing, sequence analysis and sequence manipulation.
-You will be given a thorough introduction to the principles of sequence analysis and how these techniques have revolutionised all areas of molecular biology.
-Particular attention will be paid to the technique of PCR.
-The module will also introduce bioinformatics concepts around visualising and analysing DNA sequence data, as well as basic molecular data analysis.
-The module content will be delivered via a series of interactive lectures that will allow students to gain insight into the theoretical aspects of molecular biology and bioinformatics.
-A series of laboratory practical sessions will introduce the basic techniques that lie at the heart of modern molecular biology such as DNA purification, PCR, restriction digestion, nucleic acid analysis via agarose gels, and sequencing.
+You gain a thorough introduction to the principles of sequence analysis and how these techniques have revolutionised all areas of molecular biology.
+Particular attention is paid to the technique of polymerasechain reaction (PVR).
+And you examine informatics concepts, with a focus on visualising and analysing DNA sequence data, as well as basic molecular data analysis.
+A series of lab sessions introduce the basic techniques that lie at the heart of modern molecular biology such as DNA purification, PCR, restriction digestion, nucleic acid analysis through agarose gels, and sequencing - these are key to industrial biotechnology as well as research science.

 Final-year core modules